 Transportation Master Plan: The Town of Lovettsville Comprehensive Plan sets policy guidance on land and infrastructure development.
 The Transportation Master Plan (TMP) is a volume of that document, forming the policy foundation for local standards, regulations, capital improvements, and development proposals.
 Input from Lovettsville residents led the TMP process, which spanned 12 months.
 Residents and stakeholders provided ideas, concerns, and visions for the Town’s transportation system through various means.
 Engagement involved a project kickoff meeting, an online survey, and phone interviews.
 Altogether, over 160 residents contributed to the development of the plan.

-Table 1 show the 20 transportation projects.
 The Planning Commission vetted the plan and presented it at a public hearing on March 17th, 2021.
 The draft will be presented to Town Council on April 15, 2021.
+Click HERE for more information about the Draft Transportation Master Plan.